Sarztak/Enhancing-Trustworthy-AI-in-Chest-X-ray-Classification/README.md

   - A lower threshold tended to flag even minor uncertainty, while a higher threshold sometimes failed to capture subtle, yet potentially critical, ambiguous regions.

 **Conclusion:**
 These results indicate that spatial uncertainty visualization can be informative, but its effectiveness depends on careful calibration of the threshold used to flag high uncertainty.
 The fact that some high-confidence predictions (with very low mean values) also exhibited low variance suggests that the model can sometimes be confidently wrong without displaying marked spatial uncertainty.
-Conversely, regions with higher uncertainty around the decision boundary (mean predictions near 0.5) behave as expected.

 **Next Steps:**
 - **Parameter Tuning:** Further experiments are needed to determine robust, data-driven thresholds for flagging uncertainty.